adjtomo/pyatoa/docs/misfit.rst

 Flow Function
 ++++++++++++++

-The :meth:`flow <pyatoa.core.mananger.Manager.flow>` function simply chains all the preprocessing steps together.
+The :meth:`flow <pyatoa.core.manager.Manager.flow>` function simply chains all the preprocessing steps together.
 It is equivalent to running standardize, preprocess, window and measure one after another.